-The following material contracts were entered into by the Company during or after 2019, or before 2019 but are still in effect:
+The following material contracts were entered into by the Company during or after 2020, or before 2020 but are still in effect:

-- Interfor 2019 Amended and Restated Credit Agreement, dated for reference March 28, 2019, between the Company and a syndicate of major banks co-led by RBC Capital Markets, TD Securities and Wells Fargo.
-This facility replaces the U.S. Operating Line, Canadian Operating Line and Revolving Term Line with one consolidated facility.
-This facility increased credit availability to \$350 million, which is in addition to the Company's US\$200 million of Senior Secured Notes, and matures in March 2024. - Third Amended and Restated Note Purchase Agreement dated as of March 28, 2019 between the Company and the purchasers named therein, pursuant to which the Company has issued US\$200 million of Senior Secured Notes with maturities ranging from June 26, 2021 to August 14, 2029 with a weighted average fixed interest rate of 4.47%.
+- Interfor 2019 Amended and Restated Credit Agreement, dated for reference March 28, 2019, between the Company and a syndicate of major banks co-led by RBC Capital Markets, TD Securities and Wells Fargo (as amended on March 26, 2020 and September 11, 2020).
+This facility replaced the Company's previous U.S. Operating Line, Canadian Operating Line, and Revolving Term Line with one consolidated facility.
+This facility increased credit availability to \$350 million, and matures in March 2024. - Fourth Amended and Restated Note Purchase Agreement dated as of March 26, 2020 between the Company and the purchasers named therein, pursuant to which the Company has issued US\$300 million of Senior Secured Notes with a weighted average interest rate of 4.08% and maturities that are primarily in the years 2024-2030.